 Traumatic events and the resulting PTSD change the brain’s normal neural pathways.
 These changes create symptoms that we may recognize as anxiety and depression.
 The change in neural pathways also creates imbalances which can be measured using qEEG (quantitative electroencephalogram) or a brain map.
 Brain mapping identifies areas of the brain affected by trauma and allows us to create a brain training program designed for each patient.

 These individualized neurofeedback programs retrain the brain to create better, more efficient neural pathways.
 These pathways then allow the brain to self-regulate and balance brain waves throughout the brain.
 Balanced brainwaves mean fewer PTSD symptoms and a reduction, and sometimes complete elimination, of stress, anxiety, and depression.

 Neurofeedback patients often report that the first improvement they experience is more restful sleep.
 As training continues, daily life improves as symptoms decrease.
 Neurofeedback training effects are long-term, meaning once the brain has created better pathways, the brain will use those pathways long into the future.

 Training sessions are pain and drug-free!

 Neurofeedback is a pain-free, drug-free brain training program.
 While painlessly monitoring brain waves, patients are shown a video.
-The video affects the patient’s brainwaves and through real-time monitoring, we are able to adjust the video audio and visual outputs to change the way the brain reacts to the sound and images it is receiving.
+The video affects the patient’s brainwaves.
+Through real-time monitoring, we can adjust the video audio and visual outputs to change how the brain reacts to the sound and images it is receiving.
 This training exercises the brain, much like we exercise other muscles of the body, making the brain more efficient and effective.
-Our short training sessions happen over the course of time, building the brains neural pathways until the brain is operating in a more balanced way.
+Our short training sessions happen over the course of time, building the brain’s neural pathways until the brain is operating in a more balanced way.

 Studies show neurofeedback is an effective treatment for PTSD.